 The child must be the biological or legally adopted child of the parent making payments.
 Even in cases of stepchildren, if the children were legally adopted by the stepparent, that individual is required to pay support.

 What Does Child Support Cover?

 Child support is designed to provide the children with a comfortable standard of living comparable to the life they knew before the separation or divorce.
-It helps protect them from the financial impact that normally occurs during a separation or divorce.
-Child support helps cover all major living expenses such as shelter, food, clothing and necessities the children had during the time their parents were together.
-It will also cover any other expenses needed to help care for the children including travel costs, car maintenance, household expenses, utilities and cleaning supplies.
+It helps protect them from the financial impact that normally occurs during a separation or divorce, helping cover all major living expenses such as shelter, food, clothing, and necessities the children had during the time their parents were together.
+It will also cover any other expenses needed to help care for the children including travel costs, car maintenance, household expenses, utilities, and cleaning supplies.

 What is Not Covered by Child Support?

 While most child support laws vary by each state, payments generally do not cover education expenses, extracurricular activities and uninsured medical costs.
 This can be altered if it is specifically outlined in the agreement following the settlement.
 With the assistance of an attorney, parents can negotiate and finalize what other essentials will be covered by the payments.